Narasinghpur

+Narasinghpur is a town and Notified Area Council in Cuttack district in the Indian state of Odisha.

 Narasinghpur is named after its discoverer Narasingh who was later overthrown by Sri Mandardhar Harichandana Mohapatra.
 The small town has its own magnificent history.
-The local deity of the land is goddess "pragala".
+The local deity of the land is goddess Pragala.

 Geography

 Narasinghpur is situated 100 km far from capital Bhubaneswar and 120 km far from its district headquarters Cuttack.
 Global positioning is at 20.467La/85.083Lo.
 One side of Narasinghpur is painted by the perennial giant Mahanadi River, where as the other side is escorted by the vast forest area with many mountains called Satakosia Wildlife Sanctuary.

 This place is connecting to districts like Nayagarh district, Angul to its own Cuttack district.

 History

 Narasinghpur was the capital of Narsinghpur State, a former princely state of India during the period of the British Raj.
 The state was also known as Arata Rajya.
 The kingdom was ruled by the Singhdev dynasty.
 The most renowned king was Sri Ananta Narayana Singhdev, who had got the title of Sandhamarka (means brave and efficient) by the Puri gajapati.
 He had also established the first high school in the block later named after him Ananta Narayana high school which once had a hostel.
 The last king of the state was Sri Trilochan Singhdev, who was also the first MLA of the constituency.